Denmark

 Since Specialization

-This network shows the specialization of papers citing the papers produced by authors working at institutions in Denmark.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by authors working at institutions in Denmark.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by authors working at institutions in Denmark.
 The network helps show where authors in Denmark may publish in the future.

 Countries collaborating with authors based in Denmark